d11wtq/oedipus-dm/README.md

 ### Faceted Search

 Oedipus makes faceted searches really easy.
-Pass in a `:facets` option, as a Hash, where each key names the facet and the value lists the arguments, then Oedipus provides the results for each facet nested inside the collection.
+Pass in a `:facets` option, as a Hash, where each key identifies the facet and the value lists the arguments, then Oedipus provides the results for each facet nested inside the collection.

 Each facet inherits the base search, which it may override in some way, such as filtering by an attribute, or modifying the fulltext query itself.

+The key used to identify the facet can be any arbitrary object, which may be useful in some application-specific contexts, where the key can carry associated domain-specific data.

 ``` ruby
 posts = Post.index.search(